 Notes on the XXI Olympiad – Rio de Janeiro 2016 (Rio and Me addendum two)

 Although there’s more to swimming than Michael Phelps, his five gold and one silver medal raised his Olympic medal total to 28 and total gold medals to 23.
 Phelps has won more medals – gold or otherwise – than most countries that have competed in the Games.
-In terms of total medals, his closest competitor is Larisa Latynina who won 18 gymnastics medals for the U.S.S.R. from 1956-1954.
+Individually, his closest competitor is Larisa Latynina who won 18 gymnastics medals for the USSR from 1956-1954.
 The gap to the next highest gold medal total is even wider.
-Latynina, Paavo Nurmi, Mark Spitz and Carl Lewis each have nine.
+Latynina, Paavo Nurmi, Mark Spitz, and Carl Lewis each have nine.
 And as dominant as Katie Ledecky is in her events, she currently has 10 total medals of which seven are gold.

 Perhaps more interesting is the gold Phelps didn’t win – the 100 meter butterfly.
 That prize went to Singapore’s Joseph Schooling.
 Schooling, who was inspired to swim competitively by Phelps not only set a new Olympic Record but won his country’s first ever Olympic gold medal.